dotnet/runtime/src/coreclr/debug/ee/amd64/gen_amd64InstrDecode/README.md

 disassembly line.

 We expect the generated instruction samples to be in a group.
 The first instruction in the group is the only one we are interested in.
-This is the one we are interested in.

 The group is terminated by a pair of instructions.
-The first terminal instruction must have `0x58` as the last byte in it encoding.
+The first terminal instruction must have `0x58` as the last byte in its encoding.
 The final terminal instruction must be a `0x59\tpop`.

 We continue parsing the first line of each group.